Axionore/helix-privacy/helix-phone-os/services/network-privacy/README.md

 ## To do
 - Define egress mode enum AIDL and INetPrivacy interface.
-- Add blocklist update mechanism with signature verification.
+- Add blocklist update mechanism with signature verification. (stub: `BlocklistManager`)
-- Integrate with system firewall/iptables to enforce fail-closed semantics.
+- Integrate with system firewall/iptables to enforce fail-closed semantics. (stub hooks in `NetPrivacyService`)
+- Wire to Policy Engine (read required mode per domain) and expose compliance to System UI.